Skip to main content

 Course No. AYP 504

-This course provides the students a basic understanding of the scientific research process and an introduction to steps involved in scientific research models, methods, and analysis.
-Students will learn how to critically understand and evaluate scientific research presentations and literature and begin to practice the methodology.
+This course provides the students a basic understanding of scientific research processes and an introduction to steps involved in scientific research models, methods, and analysis.
+Students will learn how to critically understand and evaluate scientific research presentations and literature and begin to critique scientific methodology.

-Srotamsi 3: Majjia, Mamsa, Meda & Ashti Vah
+Srotamsi 3: Majjia, Mamsa, Meda & Ashti Vaha

 Course No. AYP 505

-This course explores in detail the nervous system in Ayurvedic Medicine including the disorders, assessment, and treatment.
+This course explores in detail the major systems via srotamsi (channels) as explained in the classical texts of Ayurvedic Medicine including the disorders, assessment, and treatment.
 Students learn the causes, signs and symptoms, and pathogenesis, as well as diet, lifestyle, herbal formulas, and other therapies.
 Srotamsi explored are: Majjavaha/Mamsavaha (neuromuscular system), Medavaha (metabolic disorders) and Astivaha (bone).

 Srotamsi 4: Aartavavaha Srotasa - Stree Roga Prasuti & Kaumarabhritaya